Coalition Position on City of Harrisonburg Scooter/Bike Regulations

 Our Concerns with the currently proposed permit are as follows:

-- Fleet size: proposed permit requirements are too strict specifically in the total fleet number and also in the number of required trips per day.
+- Fleet size: The proposed permit requirements are too strict.
+Specifically in the total fleet number and also in the number of required trips per day.
 This stands to potentially regulate the companies out of the City.

 - Rides per day Requirement: We ask that the city reconsider the rides per day requirement and let the market decide whether it is profitable for companies to maintain fleet size in the face of minimal rides per day.
 The real problem is not the total number of devices but location and placement with staging areas becoming overcrowded and too many devices in one area.

-- Fleet size + Rides per Day Requirements force dockless systems to consolidate in busy areas such as our downtown business district and discourage companies from staging devices in underserved areas of our city that need and deserve access to more transportation options.
+- Fleet size + Rides per Day Requirements as laid out in the Harrisonburg Permit process will force dockless systems to consolidate in busy areas such as our downtown business district and discourage companies from staging devices in underserved areas of our city that need and deserve access to more transportation options.

 - Scooters versus bicycles: The City did not make a distinction between scooters and bicycles in the SMDs permit process.
 Bicycles are much more familiar and a historically accepted form of transportation.
-Lumping together dockless bikes and scooters further complicate this permit.
+Lumping together dockless bikes and scooters serves to further complicate this permit and discourages companies from introducing bicycles into their quiver of shared mobility devices in Harrisonburg.

 We ask the City of Harrisonburg please consider the following: